 Enjoy Making New Friendships

 It is so fun to make new friends with people of other cultures.
 They see things from different angles.
 They help us experience life in new ways.
-Getting to know them is like discovering a delicious food, exploring a newly opened mall, or finding an unexplored path where you see cardinals and tiger lilies for the first time.
+Getting to know them is more fun than discovering a delicious food, exploring a newly opened mall, or finding an unexplored path where you see cardinals and tiger lilies for the first time.

 Besides the fun of new friendships, many internationals have a different religion than ours.
 We learn fascinating things as we explore their values and our own more deeply.
 When we build international friendships, we will have the privilege of sharing with them the beauty of Jesus and the rich wealth of truth that is in the Bible.